x-ege/ege-vscode-plugin/README.md

     "ege.update_url": "",
-    "ege.showEditorContextMenu": true, // Show 'ege' in editor context menu "ege.explorerContextMenu": true, // Show 'ege' in explorer context menu }
+    "ege.showEditorContextMenu": true, // Show 'ege' in editor context menu "ege.explorerContextMenu": true, // Show 'ege' in explorer context menu "ege.downloadFromOfficial": false // Download EGE from official website instead of using the builtin version }
 ```

+### Configuration Details

+- **`ege.downloadFromOfficial`**: By default, the plugin uses the builtin EGE library (tested and stable).
+If you want to download the latest version from the official website (<https://xege.org>), set this option to `true`.
+Note that the official download may not always be stable or compatible with the plugin.

 ## MileStone